Spacetoon: Blocks

+Music

+A large foundation of Spacetoon included the theme songs.
+The songs were not direct translations from the original series, but rather original songs that related to a major theme in the show.
+The individuals most attributed to Spacetoon's theme songs are Tarek Alarabi Tourgane and Rasha Rizk.
+Along with other composers and writers, their mission was to reflect the importance of morals and qualities through each verse.
+They believed the meanings and words of these songs will contribute to building strong character for their young audience.
+As Tarek Tourgane said in an interview "I believe that the child is not satisfied with the song melody itself, but the ability to absorb the meanings and words to be part of building his character."

+Palestine Resistance

+Although Spacetoon did not originally intend to include politically charged messaging in their music, fans of the program took it upon themselves to take the songs from their childhood and stand with Palestinian solidarity.
+This was done by a group of Yemeni artists with a video titled "Medley Palestine" which can be found on YouTube.

+Dubbing

+Spacetoon follows a strict policy towards dubbing its shows, trying as much as possible to make the lip synchronization accurate to that of the speaker.
+Voice actors represented various nationalities in the Arab world, however, because of the strict use of Modern Standard Arabic, the audience could not differentiate the dialect.
+This was part of Spacetoon's mission to strengthen the language among the youth and to bridge the gap between the dialects.

 Censorship

 Programs aired on Spacetoon sometimes have aspects that are censored from their source material.
 In particular, scenes can be cropped or truncated in order to avoid showing excessive violence to viewers.
 This has been seen in programs such as Detective Conan, Romeo's Blue Skies, Hunter × Hunter and My Hero Academia.
 Hunter × Hunter was also subject to the censorship of the depiction of Zen Buddhism and Taoism as related to the characters' powers, with the censored version opting to present their powers as a science and martial art.
 Selective cropping and editing are also used to hide cleavages (like Momo Yaoyorozu's costume in My Hero Academia) and remove innuendo (like Minoru Mineta's perverted personality in My Hero Academia).
-In some programs, nudity, negative words censored.
+In some programs, nudity, and negative words are censored.
 For example, in Doraemon, Shizuka's panties scene and nudity scene were censored.
 In Kiteretsu Daihyakka, the word "girlfriend" was changed to sister, while Miyoko's panties scene and nudity scenes were censored.
 Religious symbols have also been censored in some programs.
-For example, in My Little Pony: Friendship Is Magic, Twilight Sparkle's six-pointed star was censored by cutting off one of its points because it looked exactly like the Star of David on the Israel flag.
+For example, in My Little Pony: Friendship Is Magic, Twilight Sparkle's six-pointed star was censored by cutting off one of its points because it looked like the Star of David.